d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

     }
 }
 ```
-Now it is configurable at most I would say, as now we depend on both, the concrete implementation and a SongsProvider interface.
+Now it is configurabish at most I would say, as now we depend on both, the concrete implementation and a SongsProvider interface.

 ![img]({{site.url}}/assets/blog_images/2022-24-10-inversion-of-control-and-the-dependency-injection/conrete-impl-constructor-initializing.jpg)